-During project development, the NPS will assist the FDOT in compliance with NPS's proprietary and regulatory laws and for FDOT projects rules cited in Appendix A to satisfy NEPA, and will coordinate resource permitting, as applicable, to state of Florida laws and/or Federal regulations so that projects are acceptable to all parties and receive NEPA approval and permits concurrently.
+During project development, the USFS will assist the FDOT in compliance with USFS's proprietary and regulatory laws and rules cited in Appendix A including: Organic Administrative Act of 1897; Forest Highways Act of 1958; Multiple Use-Sustained Yield Act of 1960; Wilderness Act of 1964; National Forests Roads and Trails Act of 1964; National Historic Preservation Act of 1966; Wild and Scenic Rivers Act of 1968; National Environmental Policy Act of 1969; Endangered Species Act of 1973; Forest and Rangeland Renewable Resources Planning Act of 1974; National Forest Management Act of 1976; Clean Air Act of 1977; Clean Water Act of 1977; 36 Code of Federal Regulations Part 200, to satisfy NEPA, and will coordinate resource permitting (ERP, WRP) processing, as applicable, to state of Florida laws and/or Federal regulations so that projects are acceptable to all parties and receive NEPA approval and permits concurrently.

-For federally funded major transportation improvement projects, which do not individually or cumulatively have a significant environmental effect on the human and natural environment, a Categorical Exclusion (CE) will be prepared and made available for review by the NPS ETAT representative.
+For federally funded major transportation capacity improvement projects, which do not individually or cumulatively have a significant environmental effect on the human and natural environment, a Categorical Exclusion (CE) will be prepared and made available for review by the USFS ETAT representative.
 The CE level of conceptual engineering, environmental analysis and public involvement will be documented in technical support studies and be of sufficient detail to support the CE determination.
-For those major transportation improvement projects that do not qualify for a Categorical Exclusion, an Environmental Assessment or Environmental Impact Statement will be completed, in compliance with the CEQ regulations implementing NEPA and 23 CFR 771.
-NPS and FHWA, in consultation with FDOT, will agree upon the level of environmental analysis and documentation necessary to satisfy NEPA and Director's Order #12 when a major transportation improvement project has the potential to impact a unit of the NPS system.
-Non-federally funded major transportation improvement projects requiring a State Environmental Impact Report (SEIR) will follow the same process used for federal documents.
+For those major transportation capacity improvement projects that do not qualify for a Categorical Exclusion, an Environmental Assessment or Environmental Impact Statement will be completed, in compliance with the CEQ regulations implementing NEPA and 23 CFR 771.
+Non-federally funded major transportation capacity improvement projects requiring a State Environmental Impact Report (SEIR) will follow the same process used for federal documents.

-The table below identifies the reports and coordination responsibilities for FDOT, FHWA and the NPS ETAT representative.
+The table below identifies the reports and coordination responsibilities for FDOT, FHWA and the USFS ETAT representative.
 Project development studies or environmental documents may require the development and maintenance of a project web site.
 The ETDM interactive database will have links to the project development web sites for agencies to continue their electronic reviews.

+200 FDOT 100 FHWA 8 559 USFS ETAT Reviews

+Preliminary Alternatives Analyses

+000 Develop and analyze alternatives Assess major impacts of all alternatives Consult with USFS regarding potential impacts and Best Management Practices (BMPs) for mitigation D Participate in development of alternatives 0 0 0 Review and comment on preliminary alternatives and analysis Accept alternatives under consideration Accepts to update all the easement deeds

+• Technical Reports

-FDOT FHWA Preliminary Alternatives Analyses NPS ETAT Reviews Develop and analyze alternatives Assess major impacts of all alternatives Consult with NPS regarding potential impacts and Best Management Practices (BMPs) for mitigation ■ Participate in development of alternatives Review and comment on preliminary alternatives and analysis Accept alternatives under consideration Accepts to update all the easement deeds Technical Reports Complete technical studies as defined by ETAT and scope of services, such as: - Wetland Evaluation Report (WER) - Cultural Resource Assessment (CRA) - Endangered Species Biological Assessment (ESBA) Consult with NPS on project involvement and Special Use Permit for National Park Service resources Reviews ESBA and provide to NPS if involved Consult with NPS on CRA Review Technical Reports if involved Review and comment on ESBA and CRA and Tribal Consultation-as appropriate.
-Provide technical assistance, as needed Identify and Coordinate on Special Use Permit needed from the Nationa Park Service.
+7 Complete technical studies as defined by ETAT and scope of services, such as: Wetland Evaluation Report (WER) Cultural Resource Assessment (CRA) Endangered Species Biological Assessment (ESBA) Consult with USFS on project involvement and Special Use Permit for National Forest Lands D Review Technical Reports 0 0 0 Review and comment on ESBA and-CRA and Tribal Consultation-as appropriate.
+Provide technical assistance, as needed Coordinate on Special Use Permit for National Forest Lands